sigopt/sigopt-java/README.md

-# Sigopt Java Bindings
+# Sigopt Java API Client

 You can sign up for a Sigopt experiment at https://sigopt.com.

 Requirements
 ============

-Sigopt-java supports Android 2.3 and above.
-For Java, the minimum requirement is 1.7.
+Sigopt-java requires Java 1.8.

 Installation
 ============